-But because he was going to get paid at the end of the month for a job, he just had to put in all he got and execute the task flawlessly.
+But because he would get paid at the end of the month for a job, he just had to put in all he got and execute the task flawlessly.

 Knowing that your blog is your business and you’re aiming to make a living out of it will possibly change your attitude towards how you manage your blogging task for the better.

-This must be how you go about your blog post promotions once you hit the publish button.
+This must be how you post your blog post promotions once you hit the publish button.

 - Step 1.
 You hit the publish button.

 - Step 2.
 The post goes live and automatically gets published on your social network – Facebook, Twitter, and LinkedIn.

 - Step 3.
 WordPress automatically pings significant search engines on your behalf.